skylantix/Website/src/content/faq.md

 ### How do I cancel?

-Email hello@skylantix.com or message via Mattermost.
-We'll process your cancellation and remind you to export your data.
+You can cancel through Stripe.
+Email hello@skylantix.com or message via Mattermost if you paid for an annual plan via NowPayments.

 ### What happens to my data if I cancel?